iAmCorey/devtoolset/data/md/add-new-locale.md

 ---
 title: Add New Locale Support
-description: How to add new locale support to DevToolset
+description: How to add new locale support to runtoweb3
 date: '2024-08-14T23:14:40.737Z'
 ---

-# Adding New Locale Support to DevToolset
+# Adding New Locale Support to runtoweb3

-Follow these steps to add new locale support to DevToolset.
+Follow these steps to add new locale support to runtoweb3.

 ## Step 1: Add the New Locale Support